 Available at jazzwinnipeg.com, wnmf.ca, Music Trader, and Into The Music

 Combining sublimely decayed found footage and an epic, emotionally touching score, award-winning director Bill Morrison's Dawson City: Frozen Time is one of the most unique cultural experiences of the year.

 Jazz Winnipeg and the Winnipeg New Music Festival are pleased to present the world premiere of the live score to Dawson City: Frozen Time on February 3 at Knox United Church.

-The film's score, composed by and performed with Sigur Rós collaborator Alex Somers will be brought to life with eight singers, eight strings, percussion, and laptop.
+The film's score, composed by and performed with Sigur Rós collaborator Alex Somers will be brought to life with sixteen singers, eight strings, percussions, piano and laptop.

 The now-famous, once-lost Dawson City Collection was uncovered in 1978 when a bulldozer working its way through a parking lot dug up a horde of film cans.
 Morrison draws on these permafrost-protected, rare silent films and newsreels, pairing them with archival footage, interviews, historical photographs, and an enigmatic score by Sigur Rós collaborator and composer Alex Somers.
 Called «wondrous almost indescribable… a complete astonishment from beginning to end» by the Los Angeles Times, Dawson City: Frozen Time depicts the unique history of this Canadian Gold Rush town by chronicling the life cycle of a singular film collection through its exile, burial, rediscovery, and salvation.